 the test is easy.
 Non-Continuous Verb

-He considers the test to be easy. - She is
+He considers the test to be easy.

 thinking about the question.
 Normal Verb